 Many people do not realize that in addition to contaminated water coming into your home there is another potential source of contamination– your own home’s pipes.
 As water circulates through your pipes, unwanted chemicals, minerals, and other pollutants are often picked up by the water as it travels leaving your water contaminated.
 In some cases, you may notice an unpleasant odor and bad taste, but not always.

-Now let us breakdown some comparison on what’s the difference between Purified water and Distilled water:
+Now let us breakdown some comparison on what’s the difference between Purified water and Distilled water quality:

-Distilled water goes through a process of distillation.
+Distilled water is a type of purified water goes through a process of distillation.
 This includes boiling the water, capturing the steam (pure H2o) and condensing it back to the water.

 The only differencec between distilled and purified water is distilled goes through distilation while purified water goes through other process such as reverse osmosis, ion exchange, ozonation, sand filtration and etc.